lkrms/vscode-pretty-php/README.md

 ## Requirements

-- PHP 8.3, 8.2, 8.1, 8.0 or 7.4 with `tokenizer`, `mbstring` and `json`
+- PHP 8.3, 8.2, 8.1, 8.0 or 7.4 with the standard `tokenizer`, `mbstring` and
-  extensions enabled
+  `json` extensions enabled

 ## Pragmatism

-`pretty-php` generally abides by its own rules (e.g. "previous formatting is ignored, and nothing in the original file other than whitespace is changed"), but exceptions are occasionally made and documented here.
+`pretty-php` generally abides by its own rules ("previous formatting is ignored, and nothing in the original file other than whitespace is changed"), but exceptions are occasionally made and documented here.

 - **Newlines are preserved** \
   Line breaks adjacent to most operators, separators and brackets are copied from the input to the output. _To suppress this behaviour temporarily, use the "Format PHP without Preserving Newlines" command._

-- **Strings are normalised** \
+- **Strings and numbers are normalised** \
-  Single-quoted strings are preferred unless the alternative is shorter or backslash escapes are required. _Turn the "Formatting: Simplify Strings" setting off to disable this behaviour._
+  Single-quoted strings are preferred unless the alternative is shorter or backslash escapes are required. _Use the "Formatting: Simplify Strings" and "Formatting:
+  Simplify Numbers" settings to disable or modify this behaviour._

 - **Alias/import statements are grouped and sorted alphabetically** \
   _The "Formatting: Sort Imports By" setting can be used to disable or modify this